ndrakos/blog/_posts/2020-08-03-LightCone_Abundance_Matching.md

 categories: mocks
 ---

 I have done abundance matching on the $$512^3$$ simulation light cone to assign galaxy masses to each halo.
-There are still some things to sort out, but these are my prelimnary results
+There are still some things to sort out, but these are my preliminary results.

 ## Results

-Here are the results from the light cone:
+The theoretical curves are given with dashed lines (when known) and the data with solid lines; the shaded area gives the  $$1\, \sigma$$ error bars:

 <img src="{{ site.baseurl }}/assets/plots/20200803_AbundanceMatching.png">

-The theoretical curves are given with dashed lines (when known) and the data with solid lines; the shaded area gives the  $$1\, \sigma$$ error bars.

 ### Stellar Mass Function